-Back in Europe in summer 2014, this backpack came with me to the Caucasus countries.
+Back in Europe in the summer of 2014, this backpack came with me to the Caucasus countries.
 Unfortunately, it was stolen from a locked car while I was out partying.
 I lost nearly all my Stuff including that beautiful backpack.
 The guy whose car it was stolen from gave me a small pink and flowery schoolbag to hold the few things I had left after that incident.
 It was a sturdy one, but always a temporary replacement.
 A few weeks later in Tbilisi, I bought a new backpack that was the polar opposite in gendering colors and patterns: green camouflage print.
 Made me look tough.

 3. The Cheap Backpack (with Hip Belt, no Frame)

 Armenia, August 2014.
 I’m hitchhiking together with possibly the most annoying “I’m such a better traveler than you”-guy™ in the world, but there’s one thing I envy: his packing skills or lack thereof.
 He has a backpack the size of a normal day bag, with an insulation mat hanging on the outside.
 It weighs 5 kilograms and I’m in awe.

 By now, I’m at my third backpack, the shitty €17 camouflage one I bought in Georgia.
 Once fully packed to my satisfaction, I put it on my back.
 Even before I lifted it off the table, a whole strap ripped off in one big “Fuck You”.
 We’d only just met, but this camouflage backpack was more drama than he let on.